jdillick/environment_makefile/README.md

 ## To Use

-environment_modules uses an augmented drush make file to manage the enabling and disabling of modules in your Drupal deployment environments.
+environment_makefile uses an augmented drush make file to manage the enabling and disabling of modules in your Drupal deployment environments.

 In your makefile, you can specify modules and submodules that should be enabled or disabled by using the following groupings: